Skip to content

 Frequently Asked Questions

-Why is Generac listed as the overall winner despite Pulsar's higher average scores in most categories?
+Why is Generac named the overall winner if Pulsar scores higher in most categories?

 Which brand offers better value for the money?